Anatomy of a Web Page

 Header

 The Header at the top of the page is the first thing a visitor will see, along with the Hero section, and can contain a range of information.
 In the case of this site, there are three rows with the top row containing extrernal links to our service site and a Social Menu.
 The second row contains the a Logo, Site Title and Tagline.
 The last row contains the Site Menu and a Call to Action (CTA) button, this row is “Sticky”.
 This means that it will remain at the top of the screen as the visitor scrolls down.
-Some companies like to include their contact information in the header and the background can be altered to include images or gradients of colour.
+Headers can include contact information with the background altered to include images or gradients of colour.

 Heading